 If you run f2py with no arguments, and the line numpy Version at the end matches the NumPy version printed from python -m numpy.f2py, then you can use the shorter version.
-If not, or if you cannot run f2py, you should replace all calls to f2py here with the longer version.
+If not, or if you cannot run f2py, you should replace all calls to f2py mentioned in this guide with the longer version.